EDITORIAL: Punishment severe enough? - BC Local News

-There is an interesting split in opinion about the International Olympic Committee’s decision, announced last week, to ban the Russian team from the upcoming winter games in South Korea.
+There is an interesting split in opinion about the International Olympic Committee’s recent decision to ban the Russian team from the upcoming Winter Games in South Korea.

 The IOC made the decision because of Russia’s rampant doping of athletes at the 2014 Sochi Olympics, though Russian President Vladimir Putin continues to deny there was a state-sponsored effort by the home country to cheat.